 - Detailed, 2-sided, printed and laminated Instrument Fact Sheet detailing aircraft and instrument

 - Removable Magnetic Display Arm

-The 1/72 scale hand-built and airbrushed plastic model is available with 'wheels & flaps up or down' and 'canopy open or closed' options with a choice of two Squadron markings and camouflage.
+Both the 1/72 and larger, 1/48 scale hand-built and airbrushed plastic models are available with 'wheels & flaps up or down' and 'canopy open or closed' options with a choice of two Squadron markings and camouflage.